The Story Art & Science

-Advertisers want to hack your dreams.
+Advertisers want to insert commercials into your dreams.
 And according to this group of scientists, they're pretty close to having the tech to do it.

 Kurt Vonnegut graphed the world’s most popular stories.
 Do his diagrams tell us something important about humanity?

 The Slaughterhouse-Five author believed there were just eight different story 'shapes'—and that they might be of interest to anthropologists.
 The anthropologists thought otherwise.
 But why?